Marijuana Anonymous with MA meetings in

 • "Curb da Herb" on Monday nights

-• "Not So High Desert" on Friday noons
+• "Not So High Desert" on Fridays at noon

 Please check the meeting schedule on the right for details.
 We look forward to seeing you in-person!